Cruise to Alaska with Sabine Lippert

 - Alaska Wildlife Conservation Center admission and tour

-- Tuition for six workshops with Sabine on the cruise and in Anchorage
+- Tuition for 3-day master workshop with Sabine on the cruise

 - Long-time Alaskan as your tour leader